 Dr.Colon-Semenza Receives Emerging Faculty Community Impact Award

 Each year, the Provost’s Awards for Excellence in Community-Engaged Scholarship (PAECES) recognize the outstanding contributions of faculty, staff, students, teams, and community partners who collaboratively address critical societal challenges through the creative and reciprocal exchange of knowledge and resources.
-To read about Dr.Colon-Semenza’s unwavering effort in the community click here.
+To read about Dr.Colon-Semenza’s unwavering effort in the community click here and to watch the webinar click here.